Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and

-While shopping in almost any part of the city can be a fantastic experience, nowhere compares to the adrenaline rush that is Time Square's shopping scene.
+While shopping in almost any part of the city can be a fantastic experience, nowhere compares to the adrenaline rush that is Time Square.
 It seems as if the designers intentionally created a hypnotic atmosphere of bright neon lights, loud party music and constantly moving billboards, then squeezed the best and most popular stores into the area.

 If you are visiting the area, it's okay to listen to the pied piper and do a little shopping.
 There are many budget-friendly stores, and the giddying experience is to be had at least once.
 If you do plan to shop, here is a guide (with maps included) to the best shopping in Times Square.
 There are sections for men and kids too!

 Women's Clothing Stores in Times Square

 Shopping in Times Square is easily accessible as the hub of the area's shopping district lays on a 6 block stretch that is walking distance to a total of 9 trains.
 This stretch (Broadway Avenue between 42nd and 48th Streets) can be easily reached by taking the 1, 2, 3, A, C, E, N, Q or R trains to the 42nd Street/Times Square train stop, making it the perfect place for women to start their Times Square shopping trip.

 Numerous low to medium priced clothing stores, shoes stores and two branches of the biggest name in women’s beauty and fragrances all call the area home.
 Let’s start with the stylish Loft store.

 Ann Taylor’s Loft store sits at the intersection of Broadway Street and 42nd Street, right next to the train stop for six trains- the 1,2,3,N,Q and R trains.
 The brand has always been known for its ultra-feminine take on blouses, dresses and work staples.
 The brand's store in Times Square is no different.
 A good selection of dresses adorned in pretty prints and delicate blouses in both muted and bright hues welcome shoppers looking for the uber feminine look.